DavidMetzIMT/App_EIDORS_ModelSim/README.md

 ## **1.2 Features**

-This App allow a fast use of the EIDORS Toolbox
+This App implements the main functionality that the EIDORS Toolbox offers:

 - [x]  Generation Forward model
     - [x]  Setting of the forward solver